 Below we have some great stainless steel brake lines for your Evo X:

 For some, wheels are nothing more than a cosmetic accent of their car but for serious car enthusiasts, they represent appearance and performance.

-Opting-in for a lightweight set of wheels can reduce the unsprung weight of your Evo X and improve handling too.
+Opting-in for a lightweight set of wheels can reduce the unsprung weight of your car, while improving handling too.

 The Evo X factory wheels dimensions are: